CalebJohn/joplin-math-mode/examples/README.md

 ![example of planning a road trip](./road_trip.png)

 ## Monthly Budget
 An example showing the usage of the `total` variable.
 Any continuous block of calculations will be added together into a `total`.
+This example also demonstrates the `displaytotal` config option.
 ![example of a monthly budget](./monthly_budget.png)

 ## What I Owe Mom